-15. The Plaintiffs and Class Members seek, inter alia, general damages for the Defendant's several liability, punitive damages, Charter damages, and restitution by the Defendant of the economic benefits it gained in its wrongful financial gains and enrichment caused by its failure failing to advise Primary Class Members2 of federal financial benefits and programs to which they were entitled and by its failure to provide them - or the individuals in whose care they were placed - with the information and documentation that they required in order to be eligible for Status and federal financial benefits and programs for Indigenous peoples.
+15. The Plaintiffs and Class Members seek, inter alia, general damages for the Defendant's several liability, punitive damages, Charter damages, and restitution by the Defendant of the economic benefits it gained in failing to advise Primary Class Members' of federal financial benefits to which they were entitled.